Assess anything, instantly, and provide a fully descriptive feedback to your students

 INGInious runs untrusted code made by your students in completely jailed environment.

-INGInious can grade anything that can be used on a Linux machine, from C++ to Scala, including custom and exotic ones like Oz or even the Shakespeare Programming Language!
+INGInious can run any executable code, from C++ to Scala programs, including custom and exotic ones like Oz or even the Shakespeare Programming Language!

 INGInious can be used side-by-side with your LMS, via the Web App, but can also be directly integrated within, via LTI.